 Many reputable guidebooks give fairly comprehensive lists of packing suggestions which may be of some help.
 You might want to check certain things.
 How easy will it be to get feminine hygiene products for example?
 Again, research can guide your packing.

-Security is always important when travelling and travelling light will be an aid to keeping you safe.
-Women travelling alone can be seen as ‘soft’ targets for thieves, so take care.
-Avoid wearing expensive jewellery or watches.
+Security is always important when traveling and traveling light will be an aid to keeping you safe.
+Women traveling alone can be seen as ‘soft’ targets for thieves, so take care.
+Avoid wearing expensive jewelery or watches.
 Some backpackers advise you to make your rucksack look ‘well travelled’.
 A brand new rucksack is a surefire sign that you are a novice backpacker, making you more attractive to thieves.

 Think about whether you really need to take a laptop or iPad.
 Hide large amounts of cash on your person – in your bra or in your socks, for example.
 Money belts can be useful too.
 Take several copies of your passport and leave one with a friend at home in case you need to get your details.
 Many hotels and hostels have safety deposit boxes, so leave your valuables there rather than carry them with you.

 When you travel abroad, it should be no more dangerous than being at home but you need to be sensible and take note of local warnings.